-- Geotechnical Engineering Program
+- Geotechnical Engineering

-- Groundwater Monitoring Program
+- Groundwater Monitoring

-- Delaware Basin Drilling Surveillance Program
+- Delaware Basin Drilling Surveillance

-- Subsidence Monitoring Program
+- Subsidence Monitoring

-- Waste Tracking Program
+- Waste Tracking

-| Data from the monitoring programs are periodically submitted to the WIPP scientific advisor (SA).
-The SA refers to this collection of data from the five monitoring programs as Compliance Monitoring Parameters (COMPs).
+Data from the monitoring programs are submitted periodically to the WIPP scientific advisor.
+The scientific advisor refers to this collection of data from the five monitoring programs as Compliance Monitoring Parameters.

-The SA, upon receiving the COMPs reviews, analyzes and evaluates them using processes and procedures governed by their QA and document control procedures and | determines whether the results are within PA expectations.
-The SA then issues a Compliance Monitoring Parameter Assessment to the DOE, documenting their evaluation.
+The scientific advisor, upon receiving the Compliance Monitoring Parameters, reviews, analyzes, and evaluates them using processes and procedures governed by their quality assurance and document control procedures and determines whether the results are within performance assessment expectations.
+The scientific advisor then documents the evaluation in a Compliance Monitoring Parameter Assessment issued to the DOE.

-Table 3.1 - Compliance Monitoring Program Parameters as Related to PA and FEPs
+Table 3.1 - Compliance Monitoring Program Parameters Relationship to Performance Assessment and Features, Events, and Processes